shreyasandeeppatwardhan/grey-cactus/README.md

   * A cipher where The way you encrypt letters changes throughout the message.
 4. Babbage's Cryptogram
   * Counted how many letters separated repeated patterns  and used that for frequency analysis.
-5. cribs
+5. Cribs
-  * common words and phrases
+  * Common words and phrases